llivvv/Restaurant-Tracker/README.md

 ## User Stories

 - As a user, I want to be able to add a new restaurant review to my liked or disliked restaurants.
+- As a user, I want to be able to add liked items, disliked items, and wishlist items to each review.
 - As a user, I want to be able to see the restaurants in lists of liked and disliked restaurants.
 - As a user, I want to be able to select the title of a restaurant review and be able to edit the review.
 - As a user, I want to be able to have the option of sorting the reviews alphabetically (restaurant name), by date of